1898-22 Felix Potin Set and Checklist

 The set includes many notable athletes, including boxers Jack Johnson and Jack Dempsey, as well as tennis Hall of Famers Bill Tilden and Suzanne Lenglen, among others.
 Others from minor sports include famous black cyclist Major Taylor and swimmer/surfer Duke Kahanamoku.
 There’s racing star Ralph de Palma and a notable wrestling card is that of Paul Pons, who is recognized as the first Greco-Roman wrestling champion, winning the title in 1898.

 While minor sports, some of these cards can be valuable.
 In decent condition, the cards of Taylor and Kahanamoku, for example, can easily top $100 with high-grade examples sometimes topping $1,000.
+Of the major sports, card of Johnson and Dempsey are probably at the top of the list.

 Numerous other minor sports are included, such as fencing, cycling, horse racing, track and field, rugby, and others.